Explore our interactive timeline to learn more about the history of Brown-Forman, and the people, brands, and events that have shaped our company.

 Michael J. Roney and Michael Todman elected to the company’s Board of Directors.

 Brown-Forman purchases all shares of Slane Castle Irish Whiskey Limited.
-The company will invest approximately $50 million to build a new distillery and consumer experience on the historic Slane Castle Estate in County Meath, Ireland.
+The company will build a new distillery and consumer experience on the historic Slane Castle Estate in County Meath, Ireland.

 The company purchases a new stave mill in Spencer, Indiana, to support the company’s increased barrel production.